europace/kex-vorgang-import-api/README.md

         "kommentare": [ String ]
     }

-Das property *kundenbetreuer.partnerId* is mandatory.
+The property *kundenbetreuer.partnerId* is mandatory.

 ### Partner